Reading Time: 3 minutes

 The future of healthcare consumerism needs to start with an investment in digital solutions to help support patients in their journey.
 A good provider directory, like our Find a Doctor tool, is key in ensuring patients know which doctors and hospitals are in-network and which aren’t.
 That can help patients avoid surprise bills, which happen to more than half of U.S. Consumers, and help keep plan costs down.

-One thing employers may be worried about hearing from their employees is that low cost providers and hospitals must mean that they’re lower quality.
+Employers may be worried their employees will think low-cost providers and hospitals must mean that they’re lower quality.
 According to RAND corporation’s Hospital Price Transparency study, that isn’t true.
 Sixty percent of medium-priced hospitals received four or five star, so employees have options for high-value facilities that offer high quality at lower prices.

 Incentives Next

-But often, patients rely on their doctors, or friends and family, to provide recommendations on where to go because “so and so had a good experience.”
+Often, patients rely on their doctors, friends, and family to provide recommendations on where to go for care.
 While anecdotal information is nice, incenting employees to go where care is good and costs are low is critical.
 This is called steerage, and there are different ways this can be done.

 • Employers can pay employees to go to a particular provider for shoppable procedures.
 For example, using a low-cost imaging center for a CT rather than a hospital often saves so much money they can pass those savings along to employees in their paycheck.